-- People vote on my post – this sometimes earns my some Hive, and I believe this is them staking me.
+- People vote on my post – this sometimes earns some Hive coins, and I believe this is them “staking” me.
 They put some of their Hive up in escrow for a few days, and as a result they validate my content (my transaction) and that validation generates value for me.
 I get coin (or a tiny fraction of a coin, as the case might be).

 - People will comment on my post (not sure anything happens here)

-- I will vote on other people’s content (I earn nothing – under “proof of value”m the time I spent on the network would print me Hive coins).
+- I will vote on other people’s content (I earn nothing – under “proof of value” the time I spent on the network would print me Hive coins).
 I believe, this is how I stake someone.
-I validate their transaction by upvoting their post and they get paid.
+I validate their transaction by up-voting their post and they get paid.